imranprice96/blog-app/README.md

-# Blog post app
+# blog-app

-Blog post app created with react to be used with a custom api -> blog-api Posts and comments are stored in a mongodb database
+Blog post app created with react to be used with a custom api: https://github.com/imranprice96/blog-api Posts and comments are stored in a mongodb database

 # Features